Distributional Stability of Tangent-Linearized Gaussian Inference on Smooth Manifolds: Abstract

 \section{Abstract}

 Gaussian inference on smooth manifolds is central to robotics, but exact marginalization and conditioning are generally non-Gaussian and geometry-dependent.
 We study tangent-linearized Gaussian inference and derive explicit non-asymptotic $W_2$ stability bounds for projection marginalization and surface-measure conditioning.
 The bounds separate local second-order geometric distortion from nonlocal tail leakage and, for Gaussian inputs, yield closed-form diagnostics from $(\mu,\Sigma)$ and curvature/reach surrogates.
 Circle and planar-pushing experiments validate the predicted calibration transition near $\sqrt{\|\Sigma\|_{\mathrm{op}}}/R\approx 1/6$ and indicate that normal-direction uncertainty is the dominant failure mode when locality breaks.
 These diagnostics provide practical triggers for switching from single-chart linearization to multi-chart or sample-based manifold inference.
+Code and Jupyter notebooks are available at \url{https://github.com/mikigom/StabilityTLGaussian}.